In this post, we take a tour of the most popular machine learning algorithms.

 I think this is the most useful way to group algorithms and it is the approach we will use here.

 This is a useful grouping method, but it is not perfect.
 There are still algorithms that could just as easily fit into multiple categories like Learning Vector Quantization that is both a neural network inspired method and an instance-based method.
-There are also categories that have the same name that describes the problem and the class of algorithm such as Regression and Clustering.
+There are also categories that have the same name that describe the problem and the class of algorithm such as Regression and Clustering.

 We could handle these cases by listing algorithms twice or by selecting the group that subjectively is the “best” fit.
 I like this latter approach of not duplicating algorithms to keep things simple.

 In this section, I list many of the popular machine learning algorithms grouped the way I think is the most intuitive.
-It is not exhaustive in either the groups or the algorithms, but I think it is representative and will be useful to you to get an idea of the lay of the land.
+The list is not exhaustive in either the groups or the algorithms, but I think it is representative and will be useful to you to get an idea of the lay of the land.

 Please Note: There is a strong bias towards algorithms used for classification and regression, the two most prevalent supervised machine learning problems you will encounter.